La Légende du roi Arthur: Synopsis

 The show opens with Merlin gathering the people together to select the new king of Britain by pulling the sword Excalibur from a stone.
-All members of the nobility who attempt to remove the sword fail and a tournament is organised in the hope of finding the one worthy to retrieve Excaliber.
+All members of the nobility who attempt to remove the sword fail and a tournament is organised in the hope of finding the one worthy to retrieve Excalibur.
 Arthur is a young groom in the service of his adoptive brother.
 When he loses his brother's sword for the tournament, Arthur, unaware of its significance, pulls the sword from the stone.
 His action is seen by several people and he is hailed as the new king.

 Some members of the nobility pledge allegiance to Arthur, whereas others argue against crowning a man of lowly birth.
 Merlin reveals Arthur's true identity as the son of the last king, Uther Pendragon, but some, led by Maleagant, refuse to accept the rule of an illegitimate royal child and declare war.

 Merlin takes Arthur to the Forest of Brocéliande to train him.
 Here, Arthur is called to the aid of one of his loyal lords, whose castle is besieged by Maleagant.
 With Merlin's magic, Arthur successfully breaks the siege, but is wounded.
 He is nursed by the lord's daughter, Guinevere, whom Arthur falls in love with and pledges to marry.
 Merlin predicts that Guinevere will somehow be the cause of Arthur's downfall.

 Before the wedding, Arthur's half-sister, Morgane, arrives at Camelot and seduces Arthur by taking on Guinevere's appearance.
 She becomes pregnant and vows that her child will inherit Arthur's kingdom.
 Morgane then unites with Maleagant to prevent Arthur's marriage to Guinevere.
 Some time later, the wedding celebrations have been prepared, but are disrupted by the arrival of Lancelot, who immediately falls in love with Guinevere.
 Despite their attraction to each other and Morgane's schemes to bring the two lovers together, Guinevere and Lancelot resist remain faithful to Arthur.